MRI Lab general

 Ethics

-You can find template information and consent forms in section MRI Lab how to Get ethics approval, as well as a general information sheet for participants comming for a scan.
+You can find template information and consent forms in section MRI Lab: how to Get ethics approval, as well as a general information sheet for participants coming for a scan.